SEEING WITH SPIRITUAL UNDERSTANDING

 30 And truly Jesus did many other signs in the presence of His disciples, which are not written in this book;

 31 but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.
-(NKJV).

-When Mary got to the tomb early on the resurrection morning and saw that the heavy stone laid against the mouth of the tomb had been miraculously taken away, she quickly jumped into a wrong conclusion.
+When Mary got to the tomb early on the resurrection morning and saw that the heavy stone laid against the mouth of the tomb had been miraculously taken away, she quickly jumped to a wrong conclusion.

 The Scripture records, “Then she ran and came to Simon Peter, and to the other disciple, whom Jesus loved, and said to them, “They have taken away the Lord out of the tomb, and we do not know where they have laid Him.”
 (John 20:2 NKJV).

-Obviously, that was false news!
+That was false news!

-No one had taken the Lord out of the tomb; He had risen up from the dead triumphantly just as He had said before His death.
+No one had taken the Lord out of the tomb; He had risen from the dead triumphantly just as He had said before His death.